alejandroatacho/osu-KawataFuquila-CheatList/README.md

       </a>
     </td>
     <td>
       Owner and Lead Developer of <a href="https://kawata.pw/u/1488">Kawata</a> and the Aeris client.
-Indirect contributor — the upstream <a href="https://kawata.pw/u/1488">Kawata</a> docs are also one of this archive's source of information.
+Indirect contributor — the upstream <a href="https://kawata.pw/u/1488">Kawata</a> docs are also one of this archive's sources of information.
     </td>
   </tr>
 </table>